napjoseph/napjoseph.github.io/content/posts/deploy-hugo-site-using-github-actions.md

 ```
 $ git branch
 master           # the branch that GitHub pages will serve the files from
 stable           # the main development branch where all pull requests will be merged to
-YYYYMMDD_new_features    # additional development branches for new features
+id_your_feature  # additional development branches for new features
 ```

 ### Add your Deploy Key